SkyWang0919/Stats506_public/README.md

   + once we extract the information, save it into a new script.
 * Part 3 - Modify previous script to make it executable
 #### Week 2
-* This week we worked on simple R computing problems, including:
+* Working on simple R computing problems, including:
-  + finding values of variables, which have been assigned to different built in functions
+  + finding values of variables of different built in functions
   + determining the attributes of a dataset
   + working through for-loops
 #### Week 3